becca0anne0robinson/vapor_visualization/nco.md

 echo "done. time elapsed: $(($end_time - $start_time))"
 ```

-This script will use a NCO command called ncpdq to permute the x and z axes back to where they should be.
-If you use your filename as the input and output,
-the file will be overwritten with the correct axes.
+This script will use a NCO command called ncpdq to transpose the x and z axes back to where they should be.
+If you use your filename as the input and output, the file will be overwritten with the correct axes.